 - After drying the dura mater surface, gently place a sterile 5 mm glass coverslip on top of the dura mater.

-- Apply a drop of cyanoacrylate-based glue on the opposite hemisphere on the skull.
-Gently apply the glue on the craniotomy window using a needle.
+- Apply a drop of cyanoacrylate-based glue to the opposite hemisphere of the skull.
+Gently apply the glue to the craniotomy window using a needle.

-- After the glue has dried, mix dental acrylic and apply it on the skull surface.
+- After the glue has dried, mix dental acrylic and apply it to the skull surface.

 - Allow the dental acrylic to harden for 10 minutes.

 - Place the animal on a heating pad until it recovers.

 - After it recovers from anesthesia, return the animal to its cage.

 Controlled cortical impact and fluid percussion injury models require a craniotomy to deliver the trauma force to the exposed dura.
 In CCI, the craniotomy is slightly larger than the tip of the piston used.
 Whereas for FPI, the craniotomy is usually performed with a drill or trephine of a size that fits the coupling device.
 The craniotomy and the subsequent placement of the injury are of great importance.
 Studies have shown that appropriate craniotomy for FPI and CCI efficiently results in the required lesion size and functional deficits.